Chedly Ben Ibrahim

 Tunis, Tunisie

-He has covered Tunisia’s democratic transition and important events such as the assault on the U.S. Embassy in Tunisia, the terrorist attacks that hit Tunisia especially in 2015, the National dialogue, the sit-in of Bardo, the Presidential and Parliamentary Tunisian Elections and other relevant events.
+He covered all the major events related to Tunisia’s democratic transition, such as the attack on the US Embassy in Tunis, the terrorist attacks that hit Tunisia, especially in 2015, the National Dialogue in Tunisia, the assassinations of Tunisian political opponents and their aftermath, the Bardo sit-in, the Tunisian presidential and parliamentary elections, and many other relevant events.

 - Editorial